raylutz/daffodil/README.md

 \[1000 rows x 1000 cols; keyfield=; 0 keys ] (Pydf)

 #### create a Markdown table from a pydf instance that can be incorporated in reports.

+The method 'md_pydf_table()' can be used for more flexible reporting.

     my_pydf.md_pydf_table()

         parameters: